 Metropolitan United Church Toronto

 Located across the street from our office at 137 Church St. in downtown Toronto, our firm has supported the Out of the Cold program at the Metropolitan United Church since first moving to Church St. some 13 years ago.
-That support comes in the form of annual giving donations and by our “boots on the ground” in the form of long term volunteers Alexandra Seaton, Pam Kennedy and now a new generation represented by Shukura Bailey and Sydney Bunting.
-These dedicated women brave the cold winter mornings every Wednesday from November to March, arriving at dawn’s early light for a “chop chop”, preparing food for the downtown community serviced by the Church.
+That support comes in the form of annual giving donations and by our “boots on the ground” in the form of long term volunteers Alexandra Seaton, Pam Kennedy and now a new generation represented by Sydney Bunting.
+These dedicated women brave the cold winter mornings every Wednesday from November to March, arriving at dawn’s early light for a “Chop Chop” program, preparing food for the downtown community serviced by the Church.

 A Night to Celebrate Success in Transplantation

-The firm is a proud sponsor of this annual fundraiser in support of Toronto General & Western Hospital Foundation UHN which raisers both funds and awareness of the critical importance of organ donation.
-The fundraiser is passionate project started by Kirsten Cooney, whose own Dad was given the gift of life and an extra 15 years to spend with his family.
-The event raises funds to support education initiatives in UHN’s Transplant Program at the Toronto General Hospital which runs the largest transplant program in North America.
-It’s history of pioneering world-first discoveries has helped save countless lives here and around the world.
-Makes us proud to be part of it and proud to have these amazing doctors and researchers here in our city.
+The firm is a proud sponsor of this annual fundraiser in support of Toronto General & Western Hospital Foundation UHN which raises both funds and awareness of the critical importance of organ donation.
+The fundraiser is a passionate project started by Kirsten Cooney, whose own Dad was given the gift of life and an extra 15 years to spend with his family.
+The event raises funds to support Education initiatives in UHN’s Transplant Program at the Toronto General Hospital, which runs the largest transplant program in North America.
+Its history of pioneering world-first discoveries has helped save countless lives here and around the world.
+We are proud to be part of it and proud to have these amazing doctors and researchers here in our city.
 If you wish to learn more about the program or organ donation, click here.

 Since 1982, the Red Door has provided emergency shelter and support for women

 who are fleeing violence at home, families who are evicted, refugees or young

 mothers who may have nowhere to go.
 It has grown to be one of the largest family

 shelters in the city providing shelter and support to over 500 families every year.